turingschool/backend-curriculum-site/module2/lessons/sad_path_and_flash.md

 ## You Do
 - Write a test that uses a `within` block to test that a flash message is appearing when a user goes down a sad path in your project.
-- Display the errors attached to the model for the specific attribute in your flash message.
+- Use validations to display the errors attached to the model for a specific attribute in your flash message.
 - Think about how you could DRY this up
 - Read the [Guides on flash messages](https://guides.rubyonrails.org/action_controller_overview.html#the-flash)
 - Read [this blog post on the flash](https://www.rubyguides.com/2019/11/rails-flash-messages/)